 Measure Code: RS-HVC-BAFA-V01-120601

+Review Deadline: 1/1/2019

 HVAC Tune Up (Central Air Conditioning or Air Source Heat Pump)

 Description

 This measure involves the measurement of refrigerant charge levels and airflow over the central air conditioning or heat pump unit coil, correction of any problems found and post-treatment re-measurement.
 Measurements must be performed with standard industry tools and the results tracked by the efficiency program.